hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 occasionally and with whom he takes meals without any hesitation.
 This worthy individual was ashamed to undergo expiration for eating biscuits, but was not ashamed to take tea.
 Had he consented to have his moustache shaved off in deference to popular opinion, would forty generations (of his ancestors) have been consigned to hell ?

 He tried to place himself on a footing of equality with the authors of the Smritis by introducing certain innovations in the marriage ritual.
-I do not think that any one had ever seen him performing such pious acts as hearing a kirtan or 994puran or visiting a temple.
+I do not think that any one had ever seen him performing such pious acts as hearing a kirtan or puran or visiting a temple.
 He did many other similar acts which would be disgraceful to any man calling himself religious.
 I have mentioned (only) some of them.
 Owing to these acts we have no good opinion of him.

 We, however, consider him to be a far better man than a reformer.
 Latterly, he had adapted his manners to the opinions of his community and this had considerably checked his irregular conduct.
 We hoped that after some time he would be much improved.

 ### I DECIDE NEVER TO ATTEND ANY PUBLIC MEETING
 In short, we Chapekars are the slaves of those who are sincerely devoted to their religion, but the implacable enemies of those who are not so.
 Besides, it was natural that an insult offered in a